 Cobalin-H Side Effects

 Note: This document contains side effect information about hydroxocobalamin.
-Some of the dosage forms listed on this page may not apply to the brand name Cobalin-H.
+Some dosage forms listed on this page may not apply to the brand name Cobalin-H.

 Along with its needed effects, hydroxocobalamin (the active ingredient contained in Cobalin-H) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.